 Massachusetts Medical PoA forms are typically simple to make; however, you or your agent(s) might have legal questions.
 Finding a lawyer to give feedback on your Massachusetts Medical Power of Attorney could be relatively time-intensive.
 An easier option is to go through attorney services at Rocket Lawyer.
 With a Premium membership, you can get your document reviewed or send any legal questions.
 As always, Rocket Lawyer is here to help.

 The fees associated with finding and working with the average law firm to produce a Medical Power of Attorney could total between two hundred and five hundred dollars, depending on your location.
 Unlike other Power of Attorney template providers that you may find, Rocket Lawyer gives Premium members up to 40% in savings when hiring a lawyer, so an On Call attorney can represent you if you ever need support.

 With a Rocket Lawyer membership, you can make edits, save it as a Word or PDF file, or print it out.
 When you are ready to complete your Power of Attorney, it needs to be signed.
 You will need to provide a final copy of the fully signed document to your agent(s) and care providers.

 The specifications and restrictions vary in each state; however, in Massachusetts, your Power of Attorney must be signed by two witnesses.
 Finally, as a basic principle, your witness(es) will need to not be under 18 years old, and no witness should also be named as your Power of Attorney agent.

-See Massachusetts Healthcare Power of Attorney law: § 201D-2
+See Massachusetts Medical/Healthcare Power of Attorney law: § 201D-2